JohnMulligan/truncated_tetrahedron/README.md

 No guarantee that there is a correct angle -- but the first run suggests there might be, around 1.415-ish radians.
 Running a second time.

 See results in the optimization folder.

+It's a very ugly optimization script that I ran but it's yielding good results.
+1.415471962374 is very close to the "correct" angle, I think.

+It's close enough, at least, that the folding of the second shape now worked well enough for me to polish off.
+The script generates the full form now, with the small gaps.
+Running a third optimization now on a very tight band of values.